orta/pragmatic-testing/chapters/en-UK/ops/developer_operations_aka_automation.md

 Finally Code Review is a really useful teaching tool.
 When new developers were expressed interest in working on the mobile team then I would assign them merge rights on smaller Pull Requests and explain everything going on.
 Giving the merger the chance to get exposure to the language before having to write any themselves.

 When you are working on your own it can be very difficult to maintain this, especially when you are writing projects on your own.
-An fellow Artsy programmer, Craig Spaeth does this beautifully when working on his own, here are some example [pull requests](https://github.com/artsy/positron/pulls?utf8=✓&q=is%3Aclosed+is%3Apr+author%3Acraigspaeth+%40craigspaeth).
+A fellow Artsy programmer, [Craig Spaeth]() does this beautifully when working on his own, here are some example [pull requests](https://github.com/artsy/positron/pulls?utf8=✓&q=is%3Aclosed+is%3Apr+author%3Acraigspaeth+%40craigspaeth).
 Each Pull Request is an atomic set of changes so that he can see what the larger goal was each time.

+TODO: Craig's adddress ^

 ## Continuous Integration